 - Injury to the mitral valve due to an infection of the inner lining of the heart (infective endocarditis).

 Mitral stenosis is caused by any condition that results in the narrowing of the mitral valve.
 It is commonly caused by rheumatic fever.

 Our patients will be advised to seek alternative medicine treatments before we resort to surgical methods of treatment.
 These include:

 Chiropractic care involves a natural, non-invasive therapy that helps in managing heart diseases.
 It is also helpful in preventing the occurrence of heart diseases.

-For any questions, information or guidance related to mitral valve disease, consult our specialty-trained, skilled cardiologists at Marina Del Rey Hospital.
+For any questions, information, or guidance related to mitral valve disease, consult our specialty-trained, skilled cardiologists at Cedars-Sinai Marina del Rey Hospital.